ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Analysis of the data cube

+The R1 filament is largely dominated by the FVC (see Fig.~\ref{fig:structures}, left panel), which displays one pronounced velocity gradient across the filament.
+The R1 mean centroid velocity and line width are $\langle V \rangle$\,=\,34.4\,$\kms$ and $\langle \sigma \rangle$\,=\,0.81\,$\kms$, respectively.
+In contrast, the R2 filament is dominated by the SVC (see Fig.~\ref{fig:structures}, right panel), which exhibits more homogeneous velocity structures.
+The mean centroid velocity and line width for R2 are $\langle V \rangle$\,=\,36.8\,$\kms$ and $\langle \sigma \rangle$\,=\,0.75\,$\kms$, respectively (see Tab.~\ref{tab:fil} for global parameters of the main filaments).
 Additionally, at the center of G012 we observe an absence of \nthp emission that may be related to the destruction of the molecule in the region (see Sec.~\ref{sec:dis}).
 To analyze this absence, we review the integrated intensity maps of the fitted complementary tracers in Fig.~\ref{fig:TRACERS}.
 We observe that the \ceto emission (upper-left panel) traces more extended gas than \nthp and is primarily distributed around the \hfoa bubbles (bottom-left panel).
 In addition, we identify high \ceto integrated intensity structures in the surroundings of the R1 and R2 filaments.
 SiO integrated intensity reveals elongated features in the R2 filament (upper-right panel).
 Specifically, one perpendicular outflow feature is observed at the top of R2 related to a previous detected hot core \citep{armante2024}.
 Furthermore, DCN, which is associated with increased star formation, traces some of the densest parts of the filamentary structures in R1 and R2 (bottom-right panel).